-Nel (174, 90) emphasizes that the physical presence of the adult and child is necessary in a situation of orthopedagogic evaluation.
-This is required for implementing the pedagogical structures, and the ground-forms of orthopedagogic evaluation.
+Nel (174, 90) emphasizes that the physical presence of the adult and child is necessary in a situation of orthopedagogic evaluation (diagnosis).
+This is required for implementing the pedagogical relationship, sequence, activity, and aim structures, and the ground forms of orthopedagogic evaluation.

 The orthopedagogue takes the initiative to physically approach the child to communicate with him/her.
 He/she allows the child to act by assigning tasks to be carried out.
-The assignments are systematically directed to him/her to deal with relevant materials by means of conversation, play and example.
+The assignments are systematically directed to him/her to deal with relevant materials by means of conversation, play, and example.
 Also, where necessary, limitations and prohibitions are imposed.